Oregon Child Support

 How do you establish paternity?

-Any court in Oregon can review the paternity genetic test and issue a judgement or the fatherhood can be established at the hospital after the child's birth if both parents are agreeable.
+Any Oregon court can review the paternity genetic test and issue a judgment or the fatherhood can be established at the hospital after the child's birth if both parents are agreeable.

 What rights does a father have if not on birth certificate?

 A father essentially has no legal rights if his name is not listed on a birth certificate.
 This means that a father will not have rights to custody or visitation.

 A father has the right to file a paternity case if he is not listed on the birth certificate.
 A mother cannot refuse a paternity test if it is ordered by the court.